 Washington

 1972 was a dramatic turning point for Sams.
-He and Dana separated and later divorced, and he left for Seattle, Washington.
+Dana and he separated, and he left for Seattle, Washington.
+They divorced later.

 “If you remember, I went through a divorce four years ago where I lost or left everything behind.
 I had no property, no investments, no car, no job and not much to look forward to except exhibitions.”